nachotacos69/GE2Extra/README.md

-# [as of JAN 01, 2025. this repo will be changing constantly here and there over time because i tend to do tons of stuff that is either unecessary and necessary, and archiving stuff that i made in the past]

-# GE2Extra with Python Version

-### GOD EATER 2 [NPJH50832] Extraction Tool (No Repack)
-(older version are stored in `archives`)
-~ Supports: 1.30 - 1.40 Versions (atleast on my testings with bugs/errors along the way).

-~ This tool is mostly represents extracting many files as possible within the given input, though there's some errors like a 'Stream' error but it'll do for now atleast.
-And there will be No Repack support due to complexity.

-~ I made this for fun and feel free to modify the code for your own desires.
+# My Silly Script Collection for GOD EATER 2 (PSP and Vita)
+# A bit buggy but what we get is what we get after all

 ### Sources:

 ~ BLZ2 + BLZ4 Codes by HaoJun: https://github.com/haoJun0823/GECV-OLD/

-~ Extraction Codes Originally by SkyBladeCloud (original codes in `src`): https://gbatemp.net/members/skybladecloud.264289/
+~ Extraction Codes Originally by SkyBladeCloud: https://gbatemp.net/members/skybladecloud.264289/

-## Required Files (same directory as the executable):
+## Required Files for these Scripts (inside within the same directory of all the programs):
 - package.rdp
 - data.rdp
 - system.res (for base game)